The University Library, your partner for digital scholarship

 Working with digital collections / Digital Humanities

-The University Library’s digitised sources can either be used directly on the various publication platforms or they can be edited by downloading PDFs.
-Various open tools also allow further digital processing.
-If the specific requirements need to be adjusted or developed, we will work together with the Digital Humanities Lab of the University of Basel or with other partners.
+The University Library’s digitised sources can be accessed and used directly on the various publication platforms.
+Various open tools and download options also allow further digital processing.
+If the specific requirements need to be adjusted or developed, we will work together with RISE, the Digital Humanities Lab of the University of Basel, or with other partners.

 In the broadest sense, the digital humanities not only encompass a field of research in its own right, but also all work in which digital methods, procedures and information technologies are applied to research in the humanities.
 The website www.whatisdigitalhumanities.com provides an illustration of how the digital humanities cannot be clearly defined.